1-Uryson width and covers: Surfaces

 We start by letting $\{\varepsilon\} \times [0, L]$ be its own component of $Z'$.
 Then we continue as in the special case, with the following modifications.
 As $Z_1$ and $Z_2$ we select the components of the two points of $\widetilde{\gamma} \cap Z$ on either side of $\widetilde{\gamma}(p)$.
 The rest of the process for ordering $Z_3, \ldots, Z_k$ is the same as in the special case.
 When determining the extent of the vertical segment in $Z'_i$, we use the following rule.
 If $Z_i$ contains a point of $\del \widetilde{\Sigma}$ and $\widetilde{\gamma}\cap Z_i$ is above $\widetilde{\gamma}(p)$, then the vertical segment is $\{\frac{\varepsilon}{2^i}\} \times [\min(Z'_i), L]$.
 If $Z_i$ contains a point of $\del \widetilde{\Sigma}$ and $\widetilde{\gamma} \cap Z_i$ is below $\widetilde{\gamma}(p)$, then the vertical segment is $\{\frac{\varepsilon}{2^i}\}\times [0, \max(Z'_i)]$.
 If $Z_i$ does not contain a point of $\del \widetilde{\Sigma}$, then the vertical segment is $\{\frac{\varepsilon}{2^i}\}\times[\min(Z'_i), \max(Z'_i)]$.
 As in the special case, each $Z'_i$ is a rectilinear version of $Z_i$, but we use the point $p$ to determine which paths to third boundary components of $\del \widetilde{\Sigma}$ become paths to the top of $[0, \varepsilon] \times [0, L]$ versus the bottom.

-As in the special case, we only need to check property (4), and our construction guarantees this property for each $Z'_i$.
+As in the special case, we only need to check properties (3) and (4), and our construction guarantees these properties for each $Z'_i$.
+We choose $U_j$ in relation to $U_j'$ in the same way as in the special case.
+Property (3) for \( U_j' \) is a direct consequence of the construction of $U_j'$ and Lemma~\ref{l:Uj}(1), with the argument proceeding exactly as in the special case.
+It remains to prove property (4) for $U_j'$.
 For each $U'_j$, if it is the component adjoining the right edge $\{\varepsilon\}\times[0, L]$, then the property holds because of how we have chosen $p$.
-For any other $U'_j$, the property is inherited from the $Z'_i$ that encloses it, as in the special case. \end{proof}
+For any other $U'_j$, the proof is the same as in the special case. \end{proof}

-Finally we are ready to finish the proof of Lemma~\ref{lem:surface}, completing the proof of Theorem~\ref{thm:surface} for the case of surface with boundary.
+Finally we are ready to finish the proof of Proposition~\ref{lem:surface}, completing the proof of Theorem~\ref{thm:surface} for the case of surface with boundary.

-\begin{proof}[Proof of Lemma~\ref{lem:surface}] First we note that $D \geq L$.
-This is because either a path component of $Z$ that crosses $\widetilde{\gamma}$ contains points from two different components of $\del \widetilde{\Sigma}$, or there is a point in $\widetilde{\gamma}$ that has paths disjoint from $Z$ to both the top and the bottom components of $\del \widetilde{\Sigma}$.
+\begin{proof}[Proof of Proposition~\ref{lem:surface}] First we note that $D \geq L$.
+This is because either a path component of $Z$ that crosses $\widetilde{\gamma}$ contains points from two different components of $\del \widetilde{\Sigma}$, or there is a point in $\widetilde{\gamma}$ that has paths disjoint from $Z$ to two different components of $\del \widetilde{\Sigma}$.
 Either way, a component of $Z$ or its complement has diameter at least $L$.